inigolabs/inigo-kong/README.md

 ### Docker image

-1. Download inigo libs from https://github.com/inigolabs/artifacts/releases/latest and put them to the libs folder in the root of this repo.
+1. Download inigo libs from https://github.com/inigolabs/artifacts/releases/latest and put them in the libs folder in the root of this repo.
 Example:

 ```
 inigo-linux-amd64.so -> inigo-kong/libs/inigo_linux_amd64/libinigo.so